 - Prepare and upload a PDF file of your poster and a file of your video presentation,

 2. Evaluating your assigned posters: You will be evaluating four posters produced by students in other research-based courses in MCDB.
 Your assignments will be announced before the Symposium.
-You will be assigned four presentations to evaluate in the row with your name.
+You will be assigned four presentations to evaluate in the row with your name on the spreadsheet distributed by your instructors.
 Evaluation forms can be completed on mobile or PC.
 Use this link to complete your evaluations.

 If any of the posters you are asked to evaluate is not linked on the CURE Symposium website, choose a different poster to evaluate from the same course.
 Links to poster videos will be available on the CURE Symposium website.